Find out where all the parties are in Beijing this weekend.

 Find out where all the parties are happening this weekend in Beijing.

-From dazzling operas to music gigs, there's plenty going on in Beijing this week.
+From R&B parties to sci-fi theatrical productions, there's plenty going on in Beijing this month.

 The 6 Most Viral Memes in China in 2015